Intellique/intellique-docker/README.md

     docker exec -i -t daemon /bin/bash

-Then use the storiqonectl command this way
+Then use the *storiqonectl* command this way:

     storiqonectl api --create <Your App Name>